 - Salterhebble Junior and Infants School, Halifax - 90 children in three classes from years 1, 2 and 5 were introduced to glass fusing as part of their Arts Festival.
 Each child picked a country and decorated their piece of glass with frit, confetti and stringers in the colours of the flag of their selected country.
-The year 1 and 2 pieces will be hung inside one of the windows of the staff-room.
-The year 5 glass has been fused into a single piece which will stand in the window of the staff-room.
+The year 1 and 2 pieces were hung inside one of the windows of the staff-room and the year 5 pieces were fused into a single piece to stand in the window of the staff-room.

 - St Mary's Catholic Primary School, Halifax - 90 children in three classes from years 1 and 2 were introduced to glass fusing.
 Their theme was the Golden Jubilee so they were given red, white and blue stringers, confetti and frit to decorate clear strips of glass which once fused were used as bunting to decorate the class rooms.